-The Format SQL scripts window will open, in the list navigate and select the SQL scripts, choose the desired SQL formatting profile under the Profile combo box and press the OK button:
+The Format SQL scripts window will open, in the list navigate and select the SQL scripts, choose the desired SQL formatter profile under the Profile combo box and press the OK button:

-All code in the select SQL scripts will be formatted with desired SQL formatting style which reviewing of SQL scripts makes much easier.
+All code in the select SQL scripts will be formatted with desired SQL formatter style which reviewing of SQL scripts makes much easier.

-Another important item when choosing right formatting tool is its direct integration into host applications that you normally use for SQL coding like SSMS or Visual Studio.
+Another important item when choosing right SQL styling tool is its direct integration into host applications that you normally use for SQL coding like SSMS or Visual Studio.

 Luckily, ApexSQL Refactor supports integration from SSMS 2012 and above and supports integration into Visual Studio from VS 2010 version and higher.

-This means you can add powerful formatting capabilities and improve you coding productivity without ever leaving the home of your favorite editor
+This means you can add powerful SQL formatter capabilities and improve you coding productivity without ever leaving the home of your favorite editor